Dr. Ernest Reilly, LCSW

 Some specializations include

-Child & Play Therapy
+Child Counseling & Play Therapy

 Play therapy is to children what talk therapy is to adults.
 Play is a child’s language.
 Adolescents and adults use languages like English, Spanish, French to express themselves.
 However, no matter what verbal language children speak, children express themselves best through their natural language—the language of play.
 In the playroom, toys, games and activities are used like words.
 Children are provided therapeutic toys to enable them to say with the toys what they have difficulty saying with words….
 They can use dolls, puppets, paints, or other toys to say what they think or how they feel.
 Many times difficult things happen in life and even the adults involved have difficulty understanding or explaining the events or their feelings about the events.
 It is easy to see why children, who lack the verbal skills of an adult, find it even more difficult.